MitchellNelson/beat-collab/README.md

 ## drum-machine
-Colaborative music crreator that gives multiple users the power to create a drum beat in real time without being in the same room.
+Collaborative music creator that gives multiple users the power to create a drum beat in real time without being in the same room.

 ## Motivation
 This project was inspired by my desire to make music with my friends while living in different states.
-Allowing multiple people to edit a drum beat at the same time adds a creative dimention and can allow for new ideas to come into play.
+Allowing multiple people to edit a drum beat at the same time adds a creative dimension and can allow for new ideas to come into play.

 ## Tech/libraries used
 <b>Built with</b>